Too Yumm! has recently launched four new flavours with a campaign to drive the message home.

 Our primary consumption location is still mid-afternoon, in between meals.
 We're seeing people consume a lot of mini meals as opposed to having three main meals a day.
 There are multiple snacking opportunities throughout the day and each brand is trying to create a story to give a message about why their brand is the best option.

-In India, snacking is a Rs 28,000 crore category and the only reason it is so big is that it is a primary item which is consumed at that point of time.
+In India, snacking is a Rs 28,000 crore category and the only reason it is so big is that it is a primary item which is consumed at that point in time.

 Q: Who's your target audience for this campaign?